The following post is from Shaina of Food for My Family and Olmanson Photography: How to Freeze Cookies for Holiday Baking Do-Aheads

 One thing I always tell myself I’m going to do to get a head start on the holiday baking extravaganza is to go at it slow and steady.
 It’s what my grandmother did; baking a few batches here and there, mixing up the dough, and then freezing it to use later or to pull out of the freezer completely baked and ready for the holiday tray.

-The thing that stopped me for so long, though, was that I was worried how that would change the outcome of the cookies.
+The thing that stopped me for so long was that I was worried about how that would change the outcome of the cookies.
 Would frozen dough bake differently?
 Could intricate Christmas cookies stand up to the frozen box?

 Once I figured out a few general rules and how to properly freeze the cookies, however, I was set.
 The cookie-making became easier, and I am no longer up baking cookies until midnight the night before the Christmas festivities.

 When you are deciding whether to freeze the dough or bake the cookies and freeze them, first consider how the cookie will be baked.
 In general, doughs that are a bit firmer freeze better.
 Most rolled, cut, and drop cookies are all examples that freeze well.
 A dough that is wet and doesn’t hold shape well on its own is probably best off baked first and then frozen.

 - If freezing, drop cookies, scoop cookies out onto a parchment-lined sheet, and freeze the balls.
 Once they are frozen, collect them into a zip-top bag and label and freeze the bag.

 - For dough that will be rolled and cut later, form the dough into a circle.
 Wrap it tightly in saran wrap, and then place it into a labeled zip-top bag and freeze.